 So you’re doing great during your first year as an FBA seller.
 But beware of unscrupulous vendors with a knack for hijacking your product descriptions and photos and using them to sell items that compete against yours.

-And when you bring this matter up with Amazon, all they can tell you is you need to present more proof and documentation to back up your allegations.
+When you bring this matter up with Amazon, all they can tell you is you need to present more proof and documentation to back up your allegations.
 What this means is you need to convince Amazon that you are in fact the owner of those pictures and description.

 To present to the kind of documentation Amazon wants can take days or even a week.
 How do I know?
-Well because this sort thing happened to me during my first year as a budding entrepreneur.
+Well, because this sort thing happened to me during my first year as a budding entrepreneur.
 Fortunately I was able to get in touch with the seller.
 After a lengthy but civilized talk with them they took down my photos and descriptions.

 Beware of large purchases.
 It could be some unscrupulous seller trying to squat on your inventory